kunhwiko/concepts/networks.md

   * IP Packet Data : holds the data of the packet

 Handshake : TCP sends requests by sending packets to destination server asking for a connection

-Ports :
-  1) docking point for where information is received or sent
-  2) how multiple programs listen for new network connections on the same machine without collision
-  3) IP address is like a mailbox to an apartment complex, and ports are the specific apt number

-Client-Server Model
-Step 1)
-  Client makes a DNS query, retrieves the IP address of some domain, and contacts the server
-  IP addresses can be granted by cloud providers where you can run your server

-Step 2)
-  Sends HTTP request to Server along with source address (address of sender)

-Step 3)
-  Server listens to requests on ports, and sends HTML/CSS/JS files to source address
 ```

 ###### Security Fundamentals